MyMemoryChat/LLM_agent/prompt_template/ENTITIES_RELATIONS_GENERATION/ENTITIES_RELATIONS_GENERATION.md

     Thought: I don't have to update the entity A, since no new personal data was found in the text, but I can update its relationship with B. Additionally, I need to delete the obsolete elements.
     Action: update_neo4j_graph
     (relationship|COUPLE|Updated|A|B|A is dating B since 11-12-2023.
 This summer 2024 they went to Y on a trip.)
-    PAUSE
-    (You need to pass one element at a time.)
+    (relationship|LIVE_IN|Deleted|A|Cairo|A lives in Cairo to study her Bachelor in Biology) PAUSE

     (You will be called again with the output of the function.)
-    User: Successfully updated the knowledge graph
-    Observation: The updated COUPLE relation between A and B was successfully updated.
-    Thought: Now that the COUPLE relation has been updated, I need to delete the obsolete LIVE_IN relation between A and Cairo.
-    Action: update_neo4j_graph
-    (relationship|LIVE_IN|Deleted|A|Cairo|A lives in Cairo to study her Bachelor in Biology) PAUSE

     User: Successfully updated the knowledge graph
     (Repeats for every entity found at first. etc...)